humbug/file_get_contents/README.md

 ```php
 humbug_get_contents('https://www.howsmyssl.com/a/check');
 ```

+You can use this function as an immediate alternative to file_get_contents() in any code location where HTTP requests are probable.

 This solution was originally implemented within the Composer Installer, so this is a straightforward extraction of that code into a standalone package with just the one function.